For Africa and its entrepreneurs, credit bureaus the path to growth

 Loans from banks and micro-lenders also play a major role in bringing cash-based small businesses - the so-called informal sector that isn't usually taxed - into the formal economy.

-The informal sector accounts for 55 percent of the economic output in Sub-Saharan Africa and 80 percent of the labour force, according to the African Development Bank.
+The informal sector accounts for 55 percent of the economic output in Sub-Saharan Africa and 80 percent of the labor force, according to the African Development Bank.

 In Nigeria alone, home to one of the continent's biggest informal sectors, the IFC expects its credit bureau push to help create $5.1 billion in lending to small businesses in the next three years.